CONCERTS IN CHURCH

 The concert will contain works by Mozart, Haydn, Wolf, Dupac and many more!

 The concert begins at 12.30pm.
 Tickets for the concert are £5* and are available on the door.
 You can join us at 11:30 for soup and a roll if you would like some lunch before the concert.

 The church and its shop/café (The House on The Rock) are also open all day, so you are welcome to browse amongst books, cards, gifts and CDs or enjoy light refreshments before or after the concert.

-5th May FOUNDER’S DAY
+5th May FOUNDER’S DAY (No Concert)

 12th May Benny Hui (piano) & Yingying Han (Cello)

 2nd June Gillian Blair (saxophonist) & David Gibson (piano)

 23rd June Chetham’s School of Music

 8th Sept.
 Phillip McCann (cornet) & Simon Lindley (organ)